Ya Know Ya is a Bajan When – Jokes

 A funny email continues to circulate to fellow Barbadians all across the globe with famous Bajan sayings, and we have some of them right here on this page.

-Totally Barbados would love to credit the authors for their fine collection, but unfortunately, we haven’t been able to source the person/persons who took the time to pull this classic list together.
+Totally Barbados would love to credit the authors for their beautiful collection, but unfortunately, we haven’t been able to source the person/persons who took the time to pull this definitive list together.
 So, to whoever contributed to the list below, we thank you!
-We’ve also added a few of our own homegrown favorites for you to enjoy.
+We’ve also added a few of our homegrown favorites for you to enjoy.

 — You know to ‘curse’ someone doesn’t mean putting a spell on them